-- 2009, US Dept. of Education required states to develop longitudinal student data systems (LSDS) in which personal student data would be combined with health and medical information, juvenile justice, Child services - to track children "cradle to the grave." - US ED helped develop Common Education Data Standards, that includes 1500 data pts including health data, early child development info, disciplinary infractions, disabilities, socio-emotional skills, health information, detailed family information & assessment/achievement results. - NY state officials are planning to put student data in the SLDS into the state archives - potentially forever, with no clear rules or restrictions on access.
+- 2009, US Dept. of Education required states to develop longitudinal student data systems (LSDS) in which personal student data would be combined with health and medical information, juvenile justice, Child services - to track children "cradle to the grave." - They helped develop Common Education Data Standards, that includes 1500 data pts including health data, early child development info, disciplinary infractions, disabilities, socio-emotional skills, health information, detailed family information & assessment/achievement results. - In NYS, they are planning to put student data in the SLDS into the state archives - potentially forever, with no clear rules or restrictions on access.